Measures the total amount of antibodies that suggest infection or prior vaccination with the Hepatitis A virus.

 Hepatitis is a general term that means inflammation of the liver.
 This condition can result from many different causes including excessive alcohol use, medications, chemicals, poisons, toxins, or by infection.

-Although millions of people around the world are infected by Hep A virus every year, its incidence in the U.S. is relatively low due to water treatment standards as well as the availability of a vaccine to the virus.
-Mild cases of hepatitis A don’t require any treatment except for supportive care, and most people who do become infected with Hep A virus recover completely with no permanent liver damage.
+Although millions of people around the world are infected by Hepatitis A virus every year, its incidence in the U.S. is relatively low due to water treatment standards as well as the availability of a vaccine to the virus.
+Mild cases of hepatitis A don’t require any treatment except for supportive care, and most people who do become infected with Hepatitis A virus recover completely with no permanent liver damage.

 Preventing infection is still the best way to avoid complications however, and practicing good hygiene (including washing your hands frequently) is one of the best ways to protect against contracting hepatitis A.